BCom Privatisation Globalisation & Liberalisation Notes Study Material

 (i) To create a more market-oriented economy;

-(ii) To secure enhanced access to foreign markets, to capital and to technology;
+(ii) To secure enhanced access to foreign markets, capital, and to technology;

 (iii) To promote the development of the capital market;